itaysk/itaysk.github.io/_posts/2017-06-25-determine-who-created-resources-in-azure.md

 The Activity Log is limited to last 90 days, but we can continously export the log into an infinite Log Analytics account (also part of OMS).
 First you need create a Log Analytics account, and then configure Azure to forward all activity logs to the Log Analytics account.
 This is an easy integration: [https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-activity](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-activity).

-Now we can use the Log Analytics search to find the first action on the resource, and looks at it's initiator.
+Now we can use the Log Analytics search to find the first action on the resource, and look at it's initiator.

 ![Finding caller in Log Analytics](/images/2017-06-25-determine-who-created-resources-in-azure_2.png)

 Here is an example query:

-{% gist itaysk/25c846b1461fa6e81399601b2ca2fa70 file-query-kusto %}
+{% gist itaysk/25c846b1461fa6e81399601b2ca2fa70 query-kusto %}

 (The post originally published with the following query written in the legacy OMS query language.
-I'm keeping it here for reference:)
+I'm keeping it here only for reference)

-{% gist itaysk/25c846b1461fa6e81399601b2ca2fa70 file-legacy-query-oms %}
+{% gist itaysk/25c846b1461fa6e81399601b2ca2fa70 legacy-query-oms %}

 ## Approach 3: Automatic tagging
 If you need the ownership data more accessible, another approach will be to capture this information in tags that are easily accessible for every resource.